PurdueLunabotics/purdue_lunabotics/python_node.md

 - You should have a loop within your code that will run forever while the node is active.
 This will handle all the processing and publishing of outputs.
 - To keep the node running while it is active, use the `rclpy.ok()` function.
   - This will return True while the node is active and false once it is killed.
+- In the begining of this function you should define a rate object.
+This will ensure that your loop runs at a maximum of the specified times per second.
+  - If you do not do this, it will attempt to run as fast as possible, which may waste resources
+  - If the code takes a long time to run, you may run slower than the specified rate.
+  - You can create your rate object by using a function that was inherited from the Node class
+    ```py
+    rate = self.create_rate(self.FREQUENCY, self.get_clock())
+    ```
-- After you do your processsing, you should call `rclpy.spin_once(self, timeout_sec=0)`
+- After you do your processsing, you should call `rate.sleep()`
-  - This will call your callback functions
+  - This will pause your program to maintain the rate.

 ### Setup.py